graue70/ad-blog/README.md

     draft: true
     ---

-which should be customized to the post and author.
+Thish should be customized to the post and author.

 After this (in the same file) you should append your summary and content

     Summary goes here

     <!--more-->

     Content goes here

 You can then preview your new post using the web server built into `hugo`.
 With